 By gluing these three steps together, if the straightening map $\chi$ is continuous in a neighborhood of $f_0$, we can get a hybrid conjugacy preserving multipliers between quadratic-like restrictions of some iterates of a renormalization of $f_1$ and its straightening $P_1=\chi(f_1)$.
 Thus they are analytically conjugate by Sullivan-Prado-Przytycki-Urbanski theorem (Theorem~\ref{thm-sppu}).

 Then, applying the results on analytic conjugate polynomial-like restrictions of polynomials \cite{Inou-semiconj} to get a contradiction.

-Since this proof is constructive, we can specify at which parameter a straightening map is not continuous.
+Since this proof is constructive, we can get some information at which parameter a straightening map is not continuous.
 See Remark~\ref{rem-discont-at-f_n} for details.

 One of the most difficulties in the proof is that we need to perturb inside the connectedness locus.
 Moreover, we need to perturb in the domain of the straightening map $\mathcal{R}(\lambda_0)$.
-To do this, we construct a rational lamination or a critical portrait which the desired map should have, then we realize them by polynomials.
-However, since those combinatorial objects are not complete invariants, we cannot apply this construction parabolic polynomials.
-Hence we first construct Misiurewicz polynomials and take a limit to find some of those perturbations.
-To show that Misiurewicz polynomials constructed in this way and their limits are in $\mathcal{R}(\lambda_0)$, we also need some facts that $\mathcal{R}(\lambda_0)$ contains plenty of dynamics (Theorem~\ref{thm-cpt} and Theorem~\ref{thm-pcf-tuning}), proved in the preceding paper.
+To do this, we construct a sequence of rational laminations or critical portraits which a desired sequence of maps should have, then we realize them by polynomials.
+However, since those combinatorial objects are not complete invariants, we cannot apply this construction to parabolic polynomials.
+Hence we first construct Misiurewicz polynomials and take a limit to find such perturbations.
+To show that Misiurewicz polynomials constructed in this way and their limits are in $\mathcal{R}(\lambda_0)$, we also need some facts saying that $\mathcal{R}(\lambda_0)$ contains plenty of dynamics (Theorem~\ref{thm-cpt} and Theorem~\ref{thm-pcf-tuning}), proved in the preceding paper \cite{Inou-Kiwi-straightening}.

 \begin{ackn} The author would thank Mitsuhiro Shishikura for helpful comments.
 He would also thank Peter Ha\"issinsky, Tomoki Kawahira and Jan Kiwi for valuable discussions.
-He would also like to express his gratitude to Institut de Math\'ematiques de Toulouse for its hospitality during his visit during 2007/2008 when this paper was written. \end{ackn}
+He would also like to express his gratitude to Institut de Math\'ematiques de Toulouse for its hospitality during his visit during 2007/2008 when this paper was mostly written. \end{ackn}